 1. Required timesheets fields

 Solutions with DCAA rules built-in will cut out timesheet submission errors almost completely.
-A DCAA compliant solution will require the notes field to be completed with every entry of time, and prevent users from submitting time for future dates.
+DCAA compliant time tracking software will require the notes field to be completed with every entry of time, and prevent users from submitting time for future dates.
 Only timesheets that have been completed properly can then move on for review.
 This feature helps everyone at your firm stay accountable for the first step of compliance.

 2. Automated reviews and approvals